d1mov/evillnk/README.md

 **Planned Updates**
 - Implement persistence feature
+- Implement sandbox evasion feature
 - Add more display icons
 - Fix numerous bugs by learning to program better, lol...

+**OPTIONAL:** To use the external powershell obfuscation feature, your external obfuscation tool must follow the syntax `tool targetfile`.
+For example a python-based powershell obfuscator and example.ps1 target script, should be obfuscated with the syntax: `./tool.py example.ps1` where the obfuscated script will be exported from **stdout**.
+I know that this approach isn’t the most convenient, but it is a working solution until I find a better method.

 # Disclaimer
 Usage of evillnk for attacking targets without prior mutual consent is illegal.